Fragtality/PilotsDeck/README.md

 - FSUIPC6 - **Prepar3D Version 4 and 5**
 - FSUIPC7 - **Microsoft Flight Simulator 2020**
 - XPUIPC/WebSocket - **X-Plane 12 & 11** (and probably older)<br/><br/>
-If you let me know what works and which Features work in which Sim (other than P3D v4/5, MSFS2020), I'll add it to the Readme! :wink:<br/>
+If you let me know what works and which Features work in which Sim (other than P3D v5, MSFS2020, X-Plane 12/11), I'll add it to the Readme! :wink:<br/>
 :grey_exclamation: Please mind that the Action Types Script, Macro, Lvar and vJoy can only work with a registered Version of FSUIPC!
 The Plugin can only do what your \*UIPC Installation supports, so a registered Version of FSUIPC is highly recommended (but not neccessary)!<br/>
 :grey_exclamation: For MSFS2020 SU10 you will need at least Version 7.3.9 installed, with the "WASM/WAPI" Module also installed and activated.
 <br/><br/>